brianglass/english_bible/README.md

 # English Bible
 This package provides a simple Go-based tool for looking up passages of scripture.
 It presently uses the King James Version, otherwise known as the Authorized Version, and includes books often referred to as deuterocanonical or apocryphal.
+The books names are expected to follow the Orthodox and Catholic naming conventions.
+For instance, 1 Samuel is 1 Kings and 1 Kings is 3 Kings.

 ```golang
     if bibledb, e = sql.Open("sqlite3", "english.db"); e != nil {